Ahoy, matey! The City's model sailboats will return to the P...

 RESPONSE BY LYDIE POLFER

 The Mayor replied that currently there is video monitoring of the area in front of the train station, on the Kinnekswiss and a portion of the Glacis, as well as around the Josy Barthel Stadium.
 Video monitoring is also planned for the passageway under the Pont Aldolphe, and this was discussed at the meeting of the Comité de prévention communal (Municipal Prevention Committee) on 16 March 2018.
-The committee declared that it was in favour of extending video monitoring to the zone around the school in Rue de Strasbourg, since drugs are sold in this area.
+The committee declared that it was in favour of extending CCTV to the zone around the school in Rue de Strasbourg, since drugs are sold in this area.

 The Ministry of Internal Security asked the City to inform the population of the planned extension in order to seek its opinion, and an information meeting is planned for 31 May at 19:00 in the sports hall of the school in Rue de Strasbourg.